{user_name}

 project radar demonstrator led effect error

-Alarm on limit exceedance
+Alarm on limit violation

 If the difference between the sensors exceeds the tolerance range, the measurement breaks through the boundary line.
-An alarm is triggered immediately, and the LED tubes flash red.
+An alarm is immediately triggered and the LED tubes flash red.

-Games & Easter Egg
+Games & Easter egg

 The Easter Egg reveals a beautiful rainbow running light that flows like falling drops of color from top to bottom.
 It is activated when the sensors are moved against each other for several seconds.